mtgjson/mtgjson-website/docs/abstract-models/enum-values/index.md

 # Enum Values

 The Enum Values abstract Data Model describes a list of key value pairs that are direct possible values of key properties in specific Data Models.
-Generally, this data is used for documenting data on this website, but is also available to the public.
+Generally, this data is used for documentation, but is also available to the public.

 **Parent file:** [EnumValues](/downloads/all-files/#enumvalues)
 **Parent property:** `data`